Volunteering with AIMS

 In order to volunteer you need to be a member of AIMS, but we are happy to offer a reduced rate if you cannot justify paying the full fee.

 AIMS Volunteers are organised into teams: small groups of Volunteers responsible for carrying out different parts of AIMS work.
 As a Volunteer you will join one or more of these teams depending on your interests, skillset, experience and the time you have available to volunteer.
-Each Team has a Team Lead who is responsible for overseeing the work of the team, training and support for team members and organising team meetings.
 As an AIMS Volunteer you will be expected to participate regularly in the work of the team(s) to which you belong and attend Team and 'All Volunteers' meetings.

 Here is some information about the roles of the different teams.
 There are also details of specific vacancies we are looking to fill here